ros2/rclcpp/rclcpp_components/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`rclcpp_components` does not have a documented feature list.
+`rclcpp_components` has a [feature list](http://docs.ros2.org/latest/api/rclcpp_components/) and each item in the list links to the corresponding feature documentation.
+There is documentation for all of the features, and new features require documentation before being added.

 ### Public API Documentation [3.ii]

-`rclcpp_components` does not cover a public API documentation.

 The API is publicly available in the [ROS 2 API documentation](http://docs.ros2.org/latest/api/rclcpp_components/).